xocolatl-aficionado/Quizzeria/README.md

 Sign in with the credentials:

-- Admin: `username: mehadi@mun.ca` and  `password: 1234`
+- Admin: Email: `mehadi@mun.ca` and  password: `1234`
-- Student: `username: adi@mun.com` and  `password: 1234`
+- Student: Email: `adi@mun.com` and  password: `1234`

 ## UML Diagrams

-Previous UML diagram for Sprint 01
+**UML diagram for Sprint 01**
 ![UML Diagram Sprint 01](docs/UML/UML_Sprint_1.png)

-Current UML diagram for Sprint 02
+**UML diagram for Sprint 02**
 ![UML Diagram Sprint 02](docs/UML/UML_Sprint_2.png)

 - A data layer was added to separate the UI code from the backend.
 - UI layer now needs to import a concrete MongoQuizData obejct to reach the database.
 Therefore, the db code has been removed from the UI code.
 - The data layer implements two interfaces so that in the future we can replace mongo with another db client which implements the same interface.
 - Quiz, Questions and User collection has been used in the MongoDB to support the application.
 - Unit tests were written for the data layer as well as other business class that yet to be integrated end to end.